Vis4SciML/loss-lens/README.md

 docker-compose up
 ```

+Then, you should be able to launch the system via `localhost:3000`.

 ## Run Locally

 Running locally needs a bit more step.
 Before installing the LossLens, make sure you have [Nodejs](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-22-04), [Python](https://www.python.org), and [MongoDB](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) installed first.
 Version requirements: